 No. of Pages: 365

 Synopsis: “In 1913, a young second lieutenant discovers the terrible danger of pity.
-He had no idea the girl was lame when he asked her to dance – his compensatory afternoon calls relieve his guilt but giver her a dangerous glimmer of hope.
+He had no idea the girl was lame when he asked her to dance – his compensatory afternoon calls relieve his guilt but give her a dangerous glimmer of hope.
 Stefan Zweig’s only novel is a devastating realisation of the torment of the betrayal of both honour and love, realised against the background of the disintegration of the Austro-Hungarian empire.”

 Title: The Little Town Where Time Stood Still